geonetwork/core-geonetwork/docs/manual/docs/api/rdf-dcat.md

 @uuid)[1]
 ```

-* No equivalent field in ISO (eg. Where to store `spdx:checksum` in ISO?)
+#### Distribution model in DCAT and ISO

+In DCAT, a number of properties from the dataset are also defined in the distribution elements.
+In ISO, an option could be to use multiple transfer options element to create multiple distribution elements with more detailed information in DCAT (eg. transfer size).

-* Distribution / Should we repeat all the information about the dataset? or should we use multiple transfer options element in ISO to create multiple distribution elements with more detailed information in DCAT?
+In the mapping, should we repeat all the information about the dataset?
+Should we recommend to use multiple transfer options element in ISO?

+#### No equivalent field in ISO

+eg. Where to store `spdx:checksum` in ISO?
+Could be considered as an online resource id attribute as the checksum uniquely identify the resource.

+#### Associated resources

-* Associated resources: Links between are not always bidirectional so using the associated API would allow to populate more relations.
-This is also mitigated with the complete RDF graph of the catalogue is retrieved providing relations from all records.
+Links between resources are not always bidirectional so using the associated API would allow to populate more relations.
+This is also mitigated when the complete RDF graph of the catalogue is retrieved as it will provide relations from all records.

 ### EU DCAT AP High Value Datasets